 Environmental literacy is a collective product of all the disciplinary literacy pieces we discuss in education.
-Watershed literacy is an expression of environmental literacy framed within the context of watershed boundaries, making exploration place based and relatable to both teachers and students.
+Watershed literacy is an expression of environmental literacy framed within the context of watershed boundaries, making exploration place-based and relatable to both teachers and students.

 Environmental Literacy and Environmental Education Defined

-“An environmentally literate person1 is someone who, both individually and together with others, makes informed decisions concerning the environment; is willing to act on these decisions to improve the well-being of other individuals, societies, and the global environment; and participates in civic life.
-Those who are environmentally literate possess, to varying degrees, the knowledge and understanding of a wide range of environmental concepts, problems, and issues; a set of cognitive and affective dispositions; a set of cognitive skills and abilities; and the appropriate behavioral strategies to apply such knowledge and understanding in order to make sound and effective decisions in a range of environmental concepts.”
+“An environmentally literate person is someone who, both individually and together with others, makes informed decisions concerning the environment; is willing to act on these decisions to improve the well-being of other individuals, societies, and the global environment; and participates in civic life.
+Those who are environmentally literate possess, to varying degrees, the knowledge and understanding of a wide range of environmental concepts, problems, and issues; a set of cognitive and affective dispositions; a set of cognitive skills and abilities; and the appropriate behavioral strategies to apply such knowledge and understanding in order to make sound and effective decisions in a range of environmental contexts.”

 Statutes and Initiatives